 I’m well stocked at the moment, if you are local and would prefer curbside pickup,

 Honourable mentions for essential oils in dealing with seasonal discomforts go to:

 Tea Tree – due to its anti-inflammatory and antibacterial properties, Tea Tree is often recommended in a scent tent with hot water.
 Add a few drops of Tea Tree to a bowl of boiled water and hold your head over the bowl, covered in a towel.
-Breathe deeply for several minutes to clear the stuffed up feeling.
-Tea tree can also be used (diluted with carrier oil) across the sinuses to relieve pressure.
+Breathe deeply for several minutes to clear the stuffed-up feeling.
+Tea tree can also be used (diluted with a carrier oil) across the sinuses to relieve pressure.

 Eucalyptus – Used in the same way as Tea Tree, Eucalyptus is powerful in helping one to take a full, deep breath.
 It offers a cooling sensation, much like Peppermint does, and supports healthy airways.

 Basil – yes Basil!
 Basil is a powerful decongestant that is popular with allergy sufferers everywhere.
-Use it diffused with your Lemon, Lavender and Peppermint for lasting relief.
+Use it diffused with your Lemon, Lavender, and Peppermint for lasting relief.

 If you’d like help getting your allergies in check, you can book me here